 If you have more general questions about the Christian faith, please see the Exploring Christianity page.

-Note: we encourage purchasing from Christian retailers that support spreading the Christian message around the UK and the world, such as 10ofthose.com, scriptureunion.org.uk, thegoodbook.co.uk and eden.co.uk.
-Where we have given links, we have used them.
+Note: we encourage purchasing from Christian retailers that support spreading the Christian message around the UK and the world.
+There are local bookshops in nearby Highworth (Lighthouse bookshop in the High Street, 01793-763337) and Faringdon (Mustard Seed, Market Place, 01367-244821) and online retailers such as 10ofthose.com, scriptureunion.org.uk, thegoodbook.co.uk and eden.co.uk.
+Where we have given links, we have used these.
 Most items will be available from other retailers.